Food and Nutrition Security

 © GIZ/Joerg Boethling

-Since 2017, more people have again been suffering from hunger and food insecurity.
+Since 2017, more people have again been suffering from hunger and food and nutrition insecurity.
 The main drivers of this increase are global economic shocks, such as those created by the COVID-19 pandemic and the war in Ukraine, as well as local conflicts in partner countries and extreme weather conditions due to the advancing climate crisis.
-Three billion people are currently unable to afford a healthy and balanced diet and are mainly reliant instead on staple foods such as wheat, maize and rice to meet their calorie needs.
+Three billion people are currently unable to afford a healthy and sustainable diet and are mainly reliant instead on staple foods such as wheat, maize and rice to meet their calorie needs.
 At the same time, changing dietary patterns have led to an increase in overweight and obesity worldwide.

 Nevertheless, it is possible to provide the future population of ten billion people in 2050 with a healthy, sustainable diet while respecting planetary boundaries.
 This will require a transformation of our agricultural and food systems, with a reduction in food loss and waste, improved, more sustainable food production systems and changes in our eating habits.